Almost sure invariance principle for random piecewise expanding maps: Preliminaries and statement of the main results

 Thus, we have established existence of $h$.
-The uniqueness is obvious since each $h$ satisfying the assertion of the theorem is a fixed point of $\mathcal L$ and thus also of $\mathcal L^{n_0}$ which implies that it must be unique. \end{proof} We define a probability measure $\mu$ on $\Omega \times X$ by
+The uniqueness is obvious since each $h$ satisfying the assertion of the theorem is a fixed point of $\mathcal L$ and thus also of $\mathcal L^{n_0}$ which implies that it must be unique. \end{proof} At this stage, we point out that we will need (H\ref{DEC}) for our later results; we use (H\ref{DEC}) in the proof of Proposition \ref{acim} only to give a simpler existence result for the random ACIM.
+With weaker control on the properties of $f_\omega$, \cite{Buzzi00,Buzzi} proved the above existence result; in particular, these results do not require~(H\ref{DEC}) and (H\ref{ULY}) is allowed to hold with $C=C(\omega)$ such that $\log C \in L^1(\mathbb P)$.